Valuing Major-Leaguers

 Surplus value

-That surplus trade value is the default estimate, and it’s commonly referred to simply as “trade value” in the media and among baseball experts.
+That surplus value is the default estimate, and it’s commonly referred to simply as “trade value” in the media and among baseball experts.
 But there’s one more adjustment we need to make at this point.

 Market adjustment